10 Signs That May Indicate Your Lungs Are Failing

-Muscle mass begins to decrease because of the failure of oxygen exchange within the body.
+Muscle mass begins to decrease due to the insufficient oxygen exchange within the body.

-Although this muscle mass lost may also be due to other factors, you should pay attention if it appears at the same time as several of the symptoms that we have mentioned.
+Although this muscle mass loss may also be due to other factors, you should pay attention if it appears at the same time as several of the other symptoms on this list.

-It is not normal to have fevers for no apparent reason.
-A fever is a form of defense of the body that indicates that something is wrong, and usually appears together with swollen lymph nodes.
+It’s not normal to have fevers for no apparent reason.
+A fever is one of the body’s defense mechanisms that indicates that something is wrong and is usually accompanied by swollen lymph nodes.

 9. Coughing up blood

-This usually is caused by an advanced disease, such as tuberculosis or suffering from a pulmonary embolism.
+This is usually caused by an advanced disease or condition, such as tuberculosis or pulmonary embolism.
 If you experience this symptom, then you should see a doctor immediately to rule out any negative prognosis.

 10. Loss of appetite